antarestupin/Accessible/doc/associations.md

 Accessible can also manage the relations between your classes.
 This feature resides in the two following annotation:

-- `@Inverted`: Indicates that the associated object (or objects if the property is a collection) has a reference to the current object.
+- `@Referenced`: Indicates that the associated object (or objects if the property is a collection) has a reference to the current object.
-- `@Mapped`: Indicates that the associated object (or objects if the property is a collection) has a collection in which the current object resides.
+- `@InCollection`: Indicates that the associated object (or objects if the property is a collection) has a collection in which the current object resides.

 Here is a simple example of how it can be used: